 “Children’s brains are wired for attention.
 The best type of attention to give a child is a positive response to desired behaviour as it encourages them to behave that way again.
 Praise, praise and more praise.
 If you see your child behaving well – praise them and tell them why.”

-The poll showed a link between the parent’s experience with physical discipline and the use of physical discipline in their own family.
+The poll showed a link between the parent’s experience with physical discipline and the use of it in their own family.

 The majority (88%) of Australian parents report having been physically disciplined themselves as a child by their own parents - 7% most of the time; 14% quite a lot; 38% some of the time; 29% rarely.